-This is where a permanent health insurance policy (also referred to as income protection) can give you the support – and security – you need, when you need it most.
+This is where a income protection policy can give you the support – and security – you need, when you need it most.

 This type of policy will provide you with a pre-agreed monthly income that can help to cover expenses until you are well enough to return to work and start earning again.
 When it comes to insurance, there are always clauses and caveats to what is and isn’t covered and the old adage of shopping around for the best deal certainly applies.

-Here we look at how permanent health insurance (PHI) works in practice and the level of cover you can expect.
+Here we look at how income protection (IP) works in practice and the level of cover you can expect.